-Generally, when someone deposits money in the bank the bank pays interest to the investor in the form of quarterly interest.
-But when someone lends money from the banks the banks charge the interest from the person who has taken the loan in the form of daily compounding interest.
+Generally, when someone deposits money in the bank, the bank pays interest to the investor in quarterly interest.
+But when someone lends money from the banks, the banks charge the interest from the person who has taken the loan in daily compounding interest.
 This scenario is mostly applicable in the case of credit cards.

-A sum of $4000 is borrowed from the bank where the interest rate is 8% and the amount is borrowed for a period of 2 years.
-Let us find out how much will be daily compounded interest calculation by the bank on the loan provided.
+A sum of $4000 is borrowed from the bank, where the interest rate is 8%, and the amount is borrowed for two years.
+Let us determine how much will be daily compounded interest calculated by the bank on loan provided.

-A sum of $35000 is borrowed from the bank as a car loan where the interest rate is 7% per annum and the amount is borrowed for a period of 5 years.
-Let us find out how much will be daily compounded interest calculation by the bank on the loan provided.
+A sum of $35000 is borrowed from the bank as a car loan where the interest rate is 7% per annum, which is borrowed for five years.
+Let us determine how much will be daily compounded interest calculated by the bank on loan provided.

 You can download this template from here – Excel Template

-This has been a guide to Daily Compound Interest Formula.
-Here we discuss how to calculate daily compound interest using its formula along with examples and downloadable excel template.
+This article is a guide to what is Daily Compound Interest.
+We explain formula, differences with monthly compounded interest along with examples & uses.
 You can learn more about financial analysis from the following articles –